License to Carry a Firearm

 Any information in an application or license which tends to indicate when or where the applicant is vulnerable to attack or that concerns the applicant's medical or psychological history or that of his/her family shall not be considered public record (Government Code § 62S4(u)(1 )).

-Departments and Agencies > Sheriff Department > Civil Office > Concealed Weapon (CCW) Procedure >
+Departments and Agencies > Sheriff's Office > Civil Office > Concealed Weapon (CCW) Procedure >